 Question 2, Linkage Disequilibrium - Linkage Disequilibrium (LD) is the correlation of alleles among loci within an individual.
 Loci may be in LD because they are physically linked (near one another on a chromosome and as such are inherited together) or they may be statistically linked (e.g., alleles are correlated because of relatedness among individuals within a population).
-No minimum or maximum allowable LD target exists.
+No minimum or maximum allowable LD target has been described.
 Because increased LD indicates a reduction in diversity, advice is generally to avoid increasing LD.
 Hatchery activities may increase the amount of LD present, in particular due to relatedness among individuals.
 We evaluated LD two ways.
-First, we calculated allelic correlation coefficients for all pairwise locus comparisons within collection using PLINK (Purcell 2007, Purcell et al. 2007).
+First, we calculated allelic correlation coefficients for all pairwise locus comparisons within collection using PLINK (Purcell 2007; Purcell et al. 2007).
 Second, we performed a probability test of LD for all pairwise locus comparisons within collection using GENEPOP with default parameters (Rousset 2008).
-Comparisons of baseline and contemporary collections were made by counting the number of statistically significant ($\alpha = 0.05$) pairwise tests before and after correction for multiple tests.
-At $\alpha = 0.05$, ~5% of all pairwise tests should have a P value < 0.05, before correction for multiple tests.
-Collections with frequencies of P values <5% greater than 5% were inferred to have high levels of LD (Waples 2015).
+Comparisons of baseline and contemporary collections were made by counting the number of significant ($\alpha = 0.05$) pairwise GENEPOP tests before and after correction for multiple tests.
+At $\alpha = 0.05$, approximately 5% of all pairwise tests should have a P value < 0.05, before correction for multiple tests.
+Collections with frequencies greater than 5% of P values < 0.05 were inferred to have high levels of LD (Waples 2015).
 Differences among collections in the frequency of significant pairwise tests of LD within collection were tested using Mann-Whitney rank tests.
 Correction for multiple testing achieved a table-wide $\alpha = 0.05$ for each collection via false discovery rate (Verhoeven et al. 2005).

 Question 3, Genetic Distance - To estimate genetic distance among collections we calculated pairwise F{ST} and 95% confidence intervals with the R package hierfstat using default parameters (Goudet 2005).
+F{ST} estimates the genetic variance due to structure among collections.
+It ranges from 0 (no variance, i.e., no genetic distance) to 1 (all variation is among collections).
 No minimum viable genetic distance has been identified.
-Instead, the goal is to avoid reducing genetic distances among populations.
 Increased genetic distance between a hatchery and natural collection of the same population is an indication that the hatchery broodstock were not a representative sample of the population.
+The goal is to avoid reducing genetic distances within and among populations that may be impacted by hatchery programs.